MibAX/TastyBites/README.md

 **Clarifying Story**

-A company makes an agreement with you to test their recipes and provide feedback.
-Every week, they send you a bundle of recipes to try.
-Once the bundle arrives, you eat and try dishes such as Pasta, Pizza, and Salad, and evaluate each one.
-After testing, you provide your feedback for the bundle as a whole: either an "Adopt" if you think the bundle is good or "Reject" if it doesn't meet the standards.
+A restaurant has an agreement with you to test their meals and provide feedback.
+Each week, they send you a meal = (recipe bundle) = (a set of recipes e.g., Burger + Fries + Drink) to try.
+Once the bundle arrives, you taste and evaluate each item, then provide feedback for the entire bundle: either **"LIKE"** if it meets your standards or **"DISLIKE"** if it doesn’t.

 - **Observable** = The stream of weekly recipe bundles (The continuous flow of recipe bundles sent by the company every week).
 - **Subscription** = The agreement that enables you to receive these recipe bundles.